tpronk/JASMIN/README.md

 * [API Documentation](http://mindsurfer.eu/jasmin3/api_docs/).
 API of each of the JASMIN modules.

 # Architecture
 The graph below shows the JASMIN architecture.
-An arrow from module A tomodule B means that A requires B. All modules except those marked with a star require jQuery.
+An arrow from module A to module B means that A requires B. All modules except those marked with a star require jQuery.
 Green modules have been upgraded and red modules are still to go.

 ![JASMIN Architecture](binaries/images/JASMIN_architecture.jpg)